slatedocs/slate/source/index.html.md

 print(response.json())
 ```

-Returns the results of the SPARQL query in JSON format.
+## Find the Twins of a component

-### Find the twins of an object
+`GET <SynBioHub URL>/twins`

-Returns the twins for a provided object
+Returns other components that have the same sequence.

 ```python
 import requests